bjmyers/flight-app/README.md

 Load airports dynamically in any destination mode Display airport code in response so user can enter it manually Improve Error wrapping
+Let user select number of adults and number of children